Top 7 Tips on Transitioning into a Retirement Community

 4. Choose Your Method of Moving

-If you are using professional movers, obtain estimates from at least three companies two months prior to your move.
+If you are using professional movers, obtain estimates from at least three companies two months before your move.
 Insist that they come to your home and physically inspect your possessions.
-Look into local senior moving resources available to you through the Chamber of Commerce or other agencies.
+Look into local senior moving resources available through the Chamber of Commerce or other agencies.

 Once you have the transportation of your belongings squared away, consider how you will be making your way to your new home.
 Will you be driving yourself, be driven by another, or fly to your retirement living community?
 Are you taking a pet with you?
 Book all of your transportation and accommodation reservations early to avoid last-minute stress.